Creo Advanced Assembly Training

-Overview: Participants in this Creo Advanced Assembly week-long intensive will learn to manage large assemblies with or without top down design plus various tools utilizing the Creo Advanced Assembly Module.
-This course can focus upon large assembly management, Mechanism Design or Creo MDO, welding, Top Down Design per your products or using top down design to manage co injected hand held products. (or all of the above)
+Participants in this Creo Advanced Assembly week-long intensive will learn to manage large assemblies with or without top-down design plus various tools utilizing the Creo Advanced Assembly Module.
+This course can focus upon large assembly management, Mechanism Design or Creo MDO, welding, Top-Down Design per your products or using top-down design to manage co-injected handheld products. (or all of the above)

 Learn to effectively use Creo Advanced Assembly Extension (AAX) and becoming the expert within your organization.
-Learn to us the Advanced Assembly Module to manage large assemblies more effectively offers participants increase design speed, reduces time to make changes & offers more robust models.
+Learn to use the Advanced Assembly Module to manage large assemblies more effectively offers participants increase design speed, reduces time to make changes & offers more robust models

 Creo AAX streamlines the flow of information from design to manufacturing.
 This course is a comprehensive focus AAX tools for top-down assembly design, assembly configuration rules management, and assembly process planning.
 AAX Tools help designers optimize design solutions and iterations, even custom configurations, in less time than analogous software such as Solidworks.
 Learn to manage large assemblies and mitigate assembly & drawing regeneration time.